shy1132/shycatbot-open/README.md

 ### etc
 for any of the social media keys, set `use` to true to post to that platform

-for the `twitter` key, you need to sign up for the twitter api and provide the needed credentials
+for the `twitter` key, you need to sign up for the twitter api and provide the needed credentials, or set `userAuth` to true and fill in `username` and `password` (may be unreliable and may risk suspension) (you will be automatically emailed every time it logs in, it pretends to request from an old version of the iphone app)

 for the `bluesky` key, you need to sign up for a bluesky account, provide the handle, and create an app password in settings and provide that to `appPassword` (`refreshIntervalMs` determines when to refresh the credentials, lower if your `postIntervalMs` is less than it)